Shopify/shopify-cli/README.md

 $ shopify populate draftorders --count 25
 ```

-### Update to the latest version
+### Update your CLI software

+Use the `update` command to update your production instance of the Shopify App CLI software to the latest version.

+Run the following command from your app directory:

 ```sh
 $ shopify update
 ```

-The `update` command will upgrade your production instance of the CLI to use the most recent version.

 ## Developing Shopify App CLI

 This is an [open-source](https://github.com/Shopify/shopify-app-cli/blob/master/.github/LICENSE.md) tool and developers are [invited to contribute](https://github.com/Shopify/shopify-app-cli/blob/master/.github/CONTRIBUTING.md) to it.
 Please check the [code of conduct](https://github.com/Shopify/shopify-app-cli/blob/master/.github/CODE_OF_CONDUCT.md) and the [design guidelines](https://github.com/Shopify/shopify-app-cli/blob/master/.github/DESIGN.md) before you begin.

-Developing Shopify App CLI often requires having multiple instances of the tool installed for testing purposes.
-There are two commands that give developers greater control over their Shopify App CLI environment:
+If you need to run multiple instances of the Shopify App CLI (for example, to test your work).
+The `load-dev` and `laod-system` commands can be used to change between production and development instances of the Shopify App CLI.

 ### Load a development instance

+Run the following commands:

 ```sh
 # Clone the repo for development purposes